-Who needs a pen in this digital age?
-If you need a pen, why a luxury pen?
+Who needs pen gifts in this digital age?
+Why pick the top luxury pen brands in the world?
 You might as well ask why anyone needs a watch or a leather handbag.
-Pens are a perfect that says something about the recipient and the giver.
-Choosing the best pen brands to gift needs careful matching of style and values to delight both parties.
+Pens are perfect; that says something about the recipient and the giver.
+Choosing the best pen brands to gift requires carefully matching style and values to delight both parties.

-A branded fountain pen is ideal for any of the significant life events in the recipient’s life:
+Luxury fountain pen brands are ideal for any of the significant life events in the recipient’s life:

 - Leaving Home